LGBTI Youth Work

 This event is also a chance for us to recognise and promote the role youth work and youth workers plays in accompanying young LGBTQI+ people on their journey to self-actualisation.
 By providing a whole range of services, activities, proud spaces and advocacy efforts, our Youth Work Ireland youth services throughout Ireland, help create a more inclusive society where all young people can flourish.

-Proud Spaces
+European Proud Spaces Project

 Bí Tusa: Be Bold, Be Proud, Be You